Culpepper Island: History

-The name of the island goes back to a settler's family name who resided here from about 1650 to 1830.
-Historically island was attributed to Barbados Saint Philip Parish.
+The name of the island goes back to a settler's family name who resided there from about 1650 to 1830.
+Historically, the island was attributed to Barbados Saint Philip Parish.

 On 12 March 2006, members of the region's indigenous Lokono-Arawak and Karifuna-Carib tribes claimed ownership over the island in protest of what they believed to be a violation of international indigenous rights laws by several Caribbean governments.
-They claimed to be descendants of Princess Marian, daughter of the last Hereditary Lokono-Arawak Chief Amorotahe Haubariria (Flying Harpy Eagle) of the Eagle Clan Lokono-Arawaks who is buried in the Westbury Cemetery in Barbados.
+They claimed to be descendants of Princess Marian, daughter of the last hereditary Lokono-Arawak chief Amorotahe Haubariria (Flying Harpy Eagle) of the Eagle Clan Lokono-Arawaks, who is buried in Westbury Cemetery in Barbados.